-Similar to other property developers, the Group's performance depends mainly on local property market conditions and overall economic environment, which may be adversely affected by the coronavirus disease 2019 ("COVID-19") pandemic and US-China trade dispute.
-Other risks include political and social stability, governmental policies, property cooling measures, as well as the taxes and stamp duties imposed on the sales of residential properties in the geographical areas of the Group's operations.
+Similar to other property developers, the Group's performance depends mainly on local property market conditions and overall economic environment, which may be adversely affected by the coronavirus disease 2019 ("COVID-19") pandemic and ongoing US-China tensions.
+Other risks include interest rate changes, availability of financing, political and social stability, governmental policies, property cooling measures, as well as the taxes and stamp duties imposed on the sales of residential properties in the geographical areas of the Group's operations.

 The profitability of the Group may also be hindered by rising construction costs and sub-contracting charges and keen competition from other property developers.
-A significant adverse financial impact may arise if any of our construction projects is not able to be completed on schedule or within budget.
+Adverse financial impact may arise if any of our construction projects is not able to be completed on schedule or within budget, or our residential units are not able to be sold at the price and pace as planned.
 The Group's prospects are also subject to the supply of land affected by land policies in different geographical areas.